21 Pottery Wheel Throwing Tips

 10. Compress the Clay

-Compressing the clay on the bottom aligns the clay particles, which will help prevent S cracks.
+Compressing the clay on the bottom aligns the clay particles, helping prevent S cracks.
 Soak up the extra water with a sponge.
 You can continue to use a sponge as I do or use your fingers.

-Apply firm and even pressure as you go back and forth from the center to the edge of the bottom.
+Apply firm, even pressure as you move back and forth from the center to the edge of the bottom.
 You want to do this at least four times.
 This process also removes excess water that may have pooled at the bottom.

 11. Keep the Clay From Flaring Out

-If the cylinder does start to flare out, get both hands wet and collar in the clay by wrapping them around the top area of the pot and slowly push the clay inward.
+If the cylinder does start to flare out, get both hands wet and collar in the clay by wrapping them around the top area of the pot and slowly pushing the clay inward.

 This technique is particularly useful when you’re trying to create taller forms, as it keeps the walls straight and stable.
 Also, make sure the wheel is not rotating too fast.